"A formal manipulator in mathematics often experiences the

 The Download Section

-NEW! - You can now download the Math-o-mir v1.84 beta8 from here (776kB).
+NEW! - The new Math-o-mir 1.9 build2 can now be downloaded from this page.
 To check out what's new, please read the blog.

 You can download from several sources.
 Please select one that works for you: